CtrlK

 Suggestions

-Add executable code snippets for all 5 detection categories (RBAC escalation, privileged pod creation, anonymous access) instead of just listing them.
+Add executable code examples for all 5 listed detection categories (RBAC escalation, privileged pod creation, anonymous access) rather than just listing them as bullet points.

 DimensionReasoningScore